Professor Fromberg, Adviser

 - completion of all graduation requirements for the appropriate B.A. degree in the liberal arts and sciences;

-- completion of all course requirements for the co-major in the dual certification program;
+- completion of all course requirements for the co-major in early childhood education;

-- the successful completion of at least 134 semester hours.
-(Military Science courses may not be counted toward this total semester hour requirement);
+- the successful completion of at least 131 semester hours.
+(Military Science courses may not be counted toward this total semester hour requirement.);

-- completion of at least 93 semester hours in liberal arts and sciences course work (FDED 111, 112, 115, and 127 may be counted toward this requirement.);
+- completion of at least 93 semester hours in liberal arts and sciences course work (FDED 111 and 127 may be counted toward this requirement);

 - a minimum GPA of 2.75 in overall course work;